hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 cat /proc/cmdline
 ```

-## Unlock u-boot access
+## Unlocking u-boot access
-{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile of it in any way." alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile for any damage in any way." alert="Warning" icon="svg-warning" color="red" %}

-{% include alert.html content="To unlock u-boot access you first have to complete the Unlock zloader procedure" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="To unlock u-boot access you first have to complete the **Unlocking zloader** procedure" alert="Info" icon="svg-info" color="blue" %}

 {% include alert.html content="Having full u-boot access can be very dangerous, with great power comes great responsibility." alert="Warning" icon="svg-warning" color="red" %}

-Up to today a strange combination of actions must be completed in a special sequence to access the u-boot command line interface.
+Up to today a strange combination of actions must be completed in a special sequence to access the u-boot CLI:

 1. Open the router case and connect your usb to serial adapter.
 2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.